utf-4096/butterbridge/docs/api/README.md

 Matterbridge API spec can be found on https://app.swaggerhub.com/apis-docs/matterbridge/matterbridge-api/0.1.0-oas3

-## Example discord/gitter/api gateway
+## Example discord/api gateway

-This example creates a gateway containing 3 bridges: discord,gitter and api.
+This example creates a gateway containing 2 bridges: discord, and api.
 The API will listen on localhost port 4242.

 ### Configure matterbridge.toml